By Sorsa Editorial

 When to Use Raw Requests

+This works when you want zero dependencies beyond requests, when you are debugging API behavior, or when you call just one or two endpoints and a full SDK is overkill.
 The downside is obvious: you handle pagination, error codes, rate limiting, and retry logic yourself.
-For a one-off script, that is fine.
-For a production pipeline, you will end up writing your own wrapper, at which point you have reinvented Tweepy.
+For a one-off script that is fine.
+For a production pipeline you will end up writing your own wrapper, at which point you have reinvented Tweepy.
+This method still requires an X developer account and pay-per-use credits, and the header uses a bearer token for read-only access.

 Method 4: Third-Party API with Python requests